PierreZ/pierrezemb.fr/content/posts/diving-into-kafka-protocol/index.md

 # The protocol reference

-For the last few months, I worked a lot around Kafka's protocols, first by creating a fully async Kafka to Pulsar in Rust, and now by contributing directly to Pulsar on the feature called [KoP (Kafka On Pulsar)](https://www.slideshare.net/streamnative/2-kafkaonpulsarjia).
-The full Protocol documentation is available [here](https://kafka.apache.org/protocol.html), but it does not offer a global view of what is happening for a classic Producer and Consumer.
+For the last few months, I worked a lot around Kafka's protocols, first by creating a fully async Kafka to Pulsar Proxy in Rust, and now by contributing directly to [KoP (Kafka On Pulsar)](https://www.slideshare.net/streamnative/2-kafkaonpulsarjia).
+The full Kafka Protocol documentation is available [here](https://kafka.apache.org/protocol.html), but it does not offer a global view of what is happening for a classic Producer and Consumer exchange.
 Let's dive in!

 ## Common handshake